Find out what we thought of TorGuard in our brief video review, or keep scrolling for a more detailed look at everything the provider offers.

 The VPN.ac scandal

-Two years ago, VPN.ac accused TorGuard of stealing its code.
-Although some people might not see this as a problem, the issue (according to VPN.ac) was that TorGuard had not copied the code correctly and had left consumers with security vulnerabilities.
+A few years ago, VPN.ac accused TorGuard of stealing its code.
+Although some people might not necessarily see this as much of a problem, the issue (according to VPN.ac) was that TorGuard had not copied the code correctly and had left consumers with security vulnerabilities.
 TorGuard denied that it had done anything wrong on purpose, claiming that a third-party developer had passed the issue on to it.

 According to TorGuard, the problem was fixed very quickly and the TorGuard platform has been completely secure since the vulnerability was patched up.
 In addition, TorGuard now runs all of its servers.
 Thus, there is nothing for subscribers to worry about when using TorGuard's clients.

 TorGuard's OpenVPN encryption options are formidable.
-Subscribers get a service that provides some of the highest levels of encryption on the market, with the option to drop down to nothing for tasks that don't require as much privacy.
-This gives consumers a huge amount of choice, allowing them to use the service in different ways at different times, which is fantastic.
+Subscribers get a service that provides some of the highest levels of encryption on the market, with the option to bypass strong encryption in favor of faster speeds for tasks that don't require as much privacy.
+This gives consumers considerably more choice in the matter than many other providers offer, allowing them to use the service in different ways depending on their needs at different times, which is fantastic.

 Although it is slightly pricey for a one-month subscription, it is in line with the top-end of the VPN market, and prices are much more reasonable when you opt for a longer-term subscription plan.
 Overall, TorGuard is an impressive VPN service that is exceptional when it comes to privacy and security.